farsabbutt/farsabbutt/README.md

 - 📐 I'm Interested in learning more about software architecture and system design
 - ⚡ I have recently published a mobile app: https://mykameti.app and a tool: https://firestore-security-rules-ai.web.app/
 - 🎁 At times publish npm packages
+- ✨ Over the time I have starred and grouped a list of helpful resources belonging to different domains (frontend, backend, infrastructure, CLI etc), check them out <a href="https://github.com/farsabbutt?tab=stars">here</a>
 - ✨ Please feel free to check out my repositories :-)

 <!--